Joseph Reed Hayes celebrated his 20th year as a playwright in 2022,

 producer and advocate for new, original creative work, marking a career in Orlando FL that has

-included 56 productions and readings of his work across the US and in
+included 55 productions and readings of his work across the US and in three countries.
+As a playwright, freelance writer, jazz advocate and performance artist he pioneers the cause of local, sustainable art.

 included the only double Critics' Choice Award-winner in that year's Orlando

-- His other hat is worn as a food and travel writer, feature writer, theater and music critic and cultural explorer, available for feature articles and copywriting work, by contract or on assignment.
-A full-time freelance writer since 1996, he has written for national and international publications about food, travel and the arts, and was the Dining Critic for Orlando Magazine and Orlando Weekly, winning five Florida Magazine Association "Charlie" Awards for food writing.
-He has been a regional judge for the James Beard Foundation and a founding member of the Greater Orlando Food Leaders Alliance (Sunshine Plate).
+- A full-time freelance writer since 1996, his other hat is worn as a food and travel writer, feature writer, theater and music critic and cultural explorer, available for feature articles and copywriting work, by contract or on assignment.
+He has written for national and international publications about food, travel and the arts, and was the Dining Critic for Orlando Magazine and Orlando Weekly, winning five Florida Magazine Association "Charlie" Awards for food writing.

 • Two Orlando Fringe Festival 2022 Critics' Choice Awards